godotengine/godot-docs/tutorials/math/beziers_and_curves.rst

 Additionally, if both control points were ``0, 0`` (remember they are relative vectors), the Bezier curve would just be a straight line (so drawing a high amount of points would be wasteful).

-Before drawing Bezier curves, *tesselation* is required.
+Before drawing Bezier curves, *tessellation* is required.
 This is often done with a recursive or divide and conquer function that splits the curve until the curvature amount becomes less than a certain threshold.

 The *Curve* classes provide this via the :ref:`Curve2D.tessellate() <class_Curve2D_method_tessellate>` function (which receives optional ``stages`` of recursion and angle ``tolerance`` arguments).
 This way, drawing something based on a curve is easier.